 7. Prepositional phrase openers

 A powerful sentence starter is one that can build coherence, relation, and introduce a new idea to readers effortlessly.
-For instance, Additionally, one of the main reasons, and furthermore.
+For instance, additionally, one of the main reasons, and furthermore.

 “In Conclusion” is used to represent that a statement or a passage about a certain context is going to end.
 Usually, it’s considered unnecessary in formal language writing.